esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 ### Getting results from handlers

-Hook handlers are called by "folding", meaning iterating over the list of handlers passing them a set of arguments and some initial value which gets modified and returned by every handler.
+Hook handlers are called by "folding".
+This means that each handler on a list is passed a set of arguments and an initial value that it then modifies, returns and hands over to the next handler in line.

 A simple example would look like this: